cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 * The simplest, most common use case of pool owners and supporters being able to easily construct a single pool reference, without access to specialised knowledge or resources to post a JSON file (e.g. as one can for a YouTube link from a video ID), would be defeated by *only* allowing JSON data.

 JSON files would be a useful portfolio format in addition to the URI as long as developers and users remain aware of the limitations above.
 The portfolio specification rules above could also apply to standards for building & interpreting such a JSON file.
 Therefore I would leave it to the developer community whether JSON processing or syntax should be a part of this CIP or submitted as feature requests for the relevant wallet software.

+#### Application routing vs. URI

+The relevant non-protocol-based Solution of using a "routing backend," also briefly mentioned in the discussion threads as an implementation difficulty of stake pool links, is reviewed and ruled out as a suitable "multi-app standard" in the related **CIP: Cardano URI Scheme**.

+#### Useful general references about linking schemes

+See the **Read More** section at the end of related **CIP: Cardano URI Scheme**.

 ## Backwards compatibility